ebaudrez/libpathcomp/README.md

     pathcomp_set(composer, "instrument", "GL")

-pathcomp_find() would fail if it didn't rewind all alternatives, because the alternative `.hdf` comes before `.hdf.gz` in the list of alternatives.
-For this reason, all alternatives are rewound when calling pathcomp_set().
+pathcomp_find() will now fail even if a matching file exists, because the alternative `.hdf` comes before `.hdf.gz` in the list of alternatives.

+The solution is the following: if you have invoked pathcomp_set() or pathcomp_add() after starting an iteration with pathcomp_next(), call pathcomp_rewind() to reset the state of the iterator.
+If you haven't started an iteration, there is no need to invoke pathcomp_rewind().
+Hence, in the common case of setting or adding attributes at run time right after composer object creation, rewinding the attributes isn't necessary.

 ## Working with pathnames